damieh1/datathon_2025/example_code_for_training.md

   - Learning rate, number of epochs, batch size, weight decay, etc.
   - Train/test split ratio and random seed

+> 💡 The goal is not only high performance — but also transparency and insight into the **limitations** of automated antisemitism detection.

 ---

-> 💡 The goal is not only high performance — but also transparency and insight into the **limitations** of automated antisemitism detection.
+> See our model recommendations: [Recommended Models](https://github.com/AnnotationPortal/DatathonandHackathon.github.io/blob/main/NLP-Tools%20and%20Guides.md#recommended-transformer-models-for-hate-speech--antisemitism-detection)

 ---